localytics/odbc_adapter/README.md

 This adapter currently works for connecting using ODBC to MySQL 5 and PostgreSQL 9 databases.
 You can also register your own adapter using the `ODBCAdapter.register` function to connect to a database of your choice.

+A lot of this work is based on [OpenLink's ActiveRecord adapter](http://odbc-rails.rubyforge.org/) which works for earlier versions of Rails.

 ## Installation

 Ensure you have the ODBC driver installed on your machine.
 You will also need the driver for whichever database to which you want ODBC to connect.